djkhai/testing/README.md

 # testing

-this is a testing repository to learn git
+I have modified this file to learn git